-When you move to a new address in Florida, it’s essential to update your driver’s license and vehicle registration information with the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+When you move to a new address in Florida, it’s essential to update your driver’s license and vehicle registration information with the State.
 It is your responsibility to do this within 30 days of moving, and failure to do so may result in your license becoming invalid.

 Reasons for Updating a Florida Drivers License Address Change

-There are several important reasons for keeping your personal information, including your residence and mailing address, current with the DHSMV:
+There are several important reasons for keeping your personal information, including your residence and mailing address, current with the State of Florida:

 - It’s the law.
 Driving without a valid license is a crime, and to be valid a license must include current residence information.
-When you change your address, the DHSMV will issue you with a new license and destroy the old one.
+When you change your address, the licensing office will issue you with a new license and destroy the old one.

 - You may miss important driver’s license and vehicle registration renewal notices.
 This could lead to fines or even license suspension if you don’t update your mailing address.